On the Morita invariance of Categorical Enumerative Invariants: Examples and Applications

 \subsection{CEI of Frobenius associative algebras}

-Throughout this subsection, let $A$ be a finite-dimensional, $\Z/2\Z$-graded, cyclic $A_\infty$ algebra such that its higher products $\m_3, \m_4,\ldots$ all vanish.
+Throughout this subsection, let $A$ be a finite-dimensional, minimal, $\Z/2\Z$-graded, cyclic $A_\infty$ algebra such that its higher products $\m_3, \m_4,\ldots$ all vanish.
 As before, we continue to assume $A$ is unital, smooth, and satisfies the Hodge-to-de-Rham degeneration property.
 The cyclic pairing is of parity $d\in \Z/2\Z$.
-Recall that the notation $L=CC_\bullet^{red}(A)[d]$ is the shifted reduced Hochschild chain complex of $A$.
+We shall refer to such an $A$ as a Frobenius associative algebra.
+Recall that the notation $L=C_\bullet^{red}(A)[d]$ is the shifted reduced Hochschild chain complex of $A$.